 What happens is that if it is a malicious website, it may download a bit containing malicious code the moment you land on the website.
 Even if your antivirus detects it and removes it, the code might do the damage already – by replicating or by sending out an image of your hard drive.

 In some cases, they create websites that look exactly like your financial organization’s website.
 But you can notice the difference when you look at the URL.
 For example, PayPal links would be like http://paypal.com/something while the phishing link would be http://something.com/PayPal.
 In the case of doubt, you can use the free services of any one of these URL Scanners to check the genuinity of any website.

 Customer Care Links In Mails Asking For Details

 While we are here, I recommend you should not give away personal information even if you are called by someone.
-With identity thefts on rise, people are using social engineering to fish out data belonging to you or to someone near and dear to you.
-When it comes to exchange of information, do it in person by visiting the relevant financial institution.
+With identity thefts on rising, people are using social engineering to fish out data belonging to you or someone near and dear to you.
+When it comes to the exchange of information, do it in person by visiting the relevant financial institution.

 Make Sure That Vendor Uses Secure Website

 Online shopping is the next big thing.
 It allows you to go shopping without having to leave your home.
 To avoid phishing scams that come in the grab of online shopping, make sure the website asking you for credit/debit card info is secure.
 Until some time back, you knew the website is secure when you see a lock icon in the address bar.
 These days, they can spoof the lock icon as well.
 To make sure you are on a safe site, double click the lock icon to see the certificate of security for the website.
 Make it a habit to manually enter the URL.